 Capitola Beach | Pastel houses, gentle waves, underrated charm |

-Pro Tip Section (Low-Key Tips, Not Bossy)
+Pro Tip Section

 - Morning is better if you want to avoid wind and crowds.